In an era when cutting-edge technology is transforming nearly every aspect of human life, healthcare organizations and providers need software solu...

 Why launch a blog for yourself and/or your medical practice?

 Starting a blog may seem to be a daunting task.
 How often should you publish content?
 Will you regularly have time to do it?
 Is it really worth it?

 If you talk to any reputation management company, you will often see a list of clear and indisputable benefits tied to starting a blog.
 If you are in process of repairing your reputation online, here are some quick reasons why you should start a blog for your practice or yourself.

-As other experts have pointed out, a pleasant side effect of physician-run blogs is that they lead to more business and referrals.
+A pleasant side effect of physician-run blogs is that they lead to more business and referrals.

 Most importantly though, from a pure reputation management perspective, a physician blog (preferably on your website) nearly guarantees that your content appears at the top of the Google search results.
 This is why most reputation management companies make the creation of new and original blog content the Number 1 technique to bury negative results in Google.